arcus/Arcus_Labs_Orientation/README.md

 #### Project Members

 In the top left corner, you'll see a list of approved users for your lab.
 This will include everyone on your research team, your Project Owner, all of the members of the Arcus Education team (Arcus Education staff help with training and troubleshooting for all of the scientific labs), and any other Arcus staff associated with your project.

 If you notice someone missing from that list who should have access, or if you see someone you don't think should have access, alert your Project Owner.

 #### Lab status

 When your lab is running, you'll see a clock counting down until it will shut down.
-Labs cost a fair amount of computational power when they're running, so they are set to automatically shutdown after a period of time to save resources.
+Labs cost a fair amount of computational power when they're running, so they are set to automatically pause after a period of time to save resources.
 If you need to keep your lab active for longer than that, you can always extend the time.

 ![An Arcus lab currently running, showing clock](media/lab_clock.png)